PotHix/pothix.github.com/content/post/stats-jan-2018.md

 tags = ["stats","personal","english"]
 +++

-I'm excited to write the post about my performance for the first month of the year.
+I'm excited to write this post about my performance for the first month of the year.
 I think I will have some great news at the end of this post, related to my expenses.